Christopher Whitehead Language College & Sixth Form

 Parents may keep their child’s name on our waiting list for as long as they wish.
 Parents will be informed in writing by the school if their child is not offered a place due to the year group being full.
 This will occur within five working days following receipt of application.

-• The Governors Admissions Panel will meet to consider mid-year applications as required during the school year.
+The Governors’ Admissions Panel will meet to consider in-year applications as required during the school year.
 The Panel will consist of the Headteacher and two Governors with the quorum being two.

 • Parents will be notified in writing by the school if their child is not offered an in-year place due to the year group being full.
 This will occur within five working days of receipt of a completed application form.